|Position:||Lecturer in Psychology|

 - PGCLT(HE) (Canterbury Christ Church University)

-- Children’s moral development in social context
+- Children’s moral development in different social settings

 Ruth would be delighted to hear from you if you’re interested in collaboration or PhD research in any of these areas.